 iOS React Native SDK quick start

-This guide describes how to integrate Detection and Response services into your iOS React Native application.
-It helps you set up the Mosaic SDK wrapper for React Native, enabling you to enhance your mobile applications' security with Detective and Response services.
+This guide describes how to integrate Fraud Prevention into your iOS React Native application.
+It helps you set up the Mosaic SDK wrapper for React Native, enabling you to enhance your mobile applications' security with Fraud Prevention.

 Step 1: Get client credentials